John Roland

-John Roland (born 1941) is an American former news presenter and reporter.
+John Roland (November 25, 1941 – May 7, 2023) was an American news anchor and reporter.

+Pittsburgh native Roland began his broadcasting career in the 1960s, working for NBC News in Los Angeles and covering high-profile events such as the Robert F. Kennedy assassination and the Charles Manson trial.
+He joined WNEW-TV in New York City in 1969 and remained there for the rest of his career.
+Roland served as a political reporter, weekend anchor, and main anchor for various newscasts.
+He retired in 2004 after a long tenure with the station.

+In 1988, Roland was suspended by WNYW-TV for an on-air argument with a mentally-ill homeless woman, Joyce Brown.
+He later apologized, and the station broadcast his apology.
+Roland has also made film appearances as a television anchor and as himself.
+In 1983, Roland disarmed and shot a robber during a late-night restaurant robbery, sustaining a head injury that required stitches.

 Career

-Roland is a Pittsburgh, Pennsylvania native who graduated from California State University at Long Beach in 1964; he began his broadcasting career in the 1960s.
+Roland was a Pittsburgh, Pennsylvania, native who graduated from California State University at Long Beach in 1964; he began his broadcasting career in the 1960s.
 His first major assignment was for NBC News in Los Angeles in 1966.
-From there, he was hired as a reporter by then-MetroMedia owned KTTV, where he covered the Robert F. Kennedy assassination and the Charles Manson trial, and then went to sister station WNEW-TV (now Fox-owned WNYW) in New York City beginning in December 1969.
+From there, he was hired as a reporter by then-Metromedia owned KTTV, where he covered the Robert F. Kennedy assassination and the Charles Manson trial, and then went to sister station WNEW-TV (now Fox-owned WNYW) in New York City beginning in December 1969.
 He remained with Channel 5 for the remainder of his broadcasting career.